“The World’s Largest Dairy Store,” Stew Leonard’s

 Again, I was previously 100% ignorant in they mysterious ways of Stew Leonard’s.
 I have only been this one time – and will most likely never go again.
 I hated it.
 But moreover, my whole time there I was wondering why in the world anyone would shop here on purpose.
 I was – and still am – completely vexed by this.

-I wrote this in 2012 and can report I’ve returned a few times in the 8 years since I’m writing this paragraph.
-We buy our Christmas trees there and have poked around a few more times.
+I wrote this page in 2012 and can report that I’ve returned a few times in the 8 years since then.
+We’ve bought Christmas trees there and have poked around a few more times.
 It might just be me, but I think they made the store easier to navigate, but we still only go once per year at most.

 There is a lot of juicy dirt about the store and its owners online.
 Stew Sr. did some jail time for skimming off the books, cheating with the store scales and then covering for his sons.
 Then his sons got into some legal hot water too.
 There are a few people incensed that they always have Fox News on their in-store televisions.
 I’m not going to bother with any of that stuff because frankly, the actual store experience itself should be enough to dissuade you from shopping here.